M0dM/localstripe/README.rst

 Flush stored data
 ------------
-Flushing data programmatically can be useful if your are using localstripe with any test framework.
+Flushing data programmatically can be useful to reset localstripe if your are using it with any test framework.

 Flushing stored data can be performed using the ``/_config`` route with DELETE http method:

 .. code:: shell

- curl -X DELETE localhost:8420/_config/store
+ curl -X DELETE localhost:8420/_config/data

 Hacking and contributing
 ------------------------